DSW

 Dissertation Preparation

-In the first year, the cohort will meet four times (September, November, January, and May) to discuss possible types of dissertations.
+In the first year, the cohort will meet four times (September, November, January, and May) to discuss possible types and formats of dissertations, formulating proposals, and information on the IRB process.

 Dissertation Writers’ Workshop